 The indigenous peoples policy will provide a framework for facilitating honest, transparent dialogue between the company and indigenous peoples that fosters understanding of perspectives, cultures and goals, with the aim of creating positive outcomes, such as agreements to help communities manage any impacts and receive direct social benefit from mining activities.
 Tahoe will take a participatory approach to developing the indigenous peoples policy to ensure feedback from indigenous populations near the company's operations in Guatemala, Peru and Canada.

 For additional information regarding Tahoe's commitment to responsible business practice, please see social responsibility at Tahoe Resources' website.

 About Tahoe Resources Inc.

-Tahoe's strategy is to responsibly operate mines to world standards, to pay significant shareholder dividends and to develop high-quality precious metals assets in the Americas.
+Tahoe's strategy is to responsibly operate mines to world standards and to develop high-quality precious metals assets in the Americas.